About Rowan’s Law

 • Rowan’s Law includes requirements for the removal from and return to sport, which came into effect on January 1, 2022.

-• Amendments to the Education Act requires school boards, school authorities, and provincial and demonstration schools in Ontario to have concussion policies in place that are consistent with Rowan’s Law and include similar removal and return requirements for interschool sports.
-These requirements have been in effect since January 2020 and were an expectation under the previous Ministry of Education policy since January 2015.
+• Amendments to the Education Act provide the Minister of Education with the authority to require school boards, school authorities, and provincial and demonstration schools in Ontario to have concussion policies in place that are consistent with Rowan’s Law.
+Policy/Program Memorandum 158: School board policies on concussion include similar removal and return to physical activity requirements for Ontario students.

 What this means for health care providers